hosszubalazs/gocd-cypress/README.md

 - run testing in a Docker container when the `CI` environment flag is set
 - optionally start the local development server of your application
-- creates a merged HTML report
+- create a merged HTML report

 # Prerequisites